j-greig/greig/_posts/2015-02-15-dont-start-your-business-with-an-idea.md

 title: 'Don&#8217;t start your business with an idea'
 date: 2015-02-15T11:30:05+00:00

 excerpt: '<p>Are you the kind of person who’s always getting excited about new ideas for businesses?
 But then struggling to get them off the ground?
-Find out why you might have been doing things back to front...</p>'layout: post
+Find out why you might have been doing things back to front...</p>'
+layout: post
 permalink: /dont-start-your-business-with-an-idea/
 categories:
   - Uncategorised